Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

 All unpaved roads within the park.

 These paved roads are in congested areas with numerous pedestrians and other traffic.
-Unpaved roads have numerous dips, bumps and pass through heavy vegetation and wildlife crossing areas.
+Unpaved roads have numerous dips, bumps and pass by heavy roadside vegetation and wildlife crossing areas.

-The following areas are designated for bicycle use:
+The following areas are designated for bicycle use (and e-bikes in pedal-assist mode):

 The existing old dirt roads within Hunt Areas 2, and 5 are open to recreational bicycling with the following exceptions: